These 7 Netflix Treats Are Worth Watching In March

-March means we’re one step closer to Spring and one step closer to knowing who will take home the biggest prize the cinematic landscape has to offer: the Oscar for Best Picture.
-Awards season so far has been filled with a variety of standout moments, with Demi Moore winning her first ever Golden Globe for her haunting performance in The Substance, while Mikey Madison took home the Best Actress title at the BAFTAs for her breakout performance in Sean Baker’s Anora.
+March may signal that we’re one step closer to Spring, but it also means that we're sadly waving goodbye to awards season.
+The A-list events have been filled with standout moments, with Demi Moore winning her first ever Golden Globe for her haunting performance in The Substance, while Mikey Madison took home the Best Actress title at the Academy Awards for her breakout performance in Sean Baker’s Anora.

 AdvertisementADVERTISEMENT

-While we don’t know who will be taking home the golden statues just yet, we imagine that Netflix will continue its winning streak with Jessica Gunning taking home a Golden Globe and SAG Award for Baby Reindeer while Zoe Saldaña is likely a frontrunner having already won at the Globes, SAG Awards, and BAFTA for Best Supporting Actress for her role in Emilia Pérez.
+Netflix also had a major winning streak with Zoe Saldaña taking the Oscar for Best Supporting Actress, having already won at the Globes, SAG Awards, and BAFTAs for her role in Emilia Pérez.

-Though we might be watching awards season reach its climax from the sofa rather than the red carpet, that means we have plenty of spare time to be browsing all the other wonderful shows and movies heading to our screens this March.
+Though we might be watching awards season come to a close from the sofa rather than the red carpet, that means we have plenty of spare time to be browsing all the other wonderful shows and movies heading to our screens this March.
 From a new reality TV show featuring one of the world’s most famous women to potentially the biggest blockbuster in Netflix’s history, look through the list ahead to discover all the best bits coming to streaming this month.

 Our Netflix Star: The Residence